binarleap/express-challenge-1/README.md

-Authentication API with express js and JWT token.
+Senior Node.js developer challenge with express js and JWT token.

 # To run:
 - clone the repository.